tum-pbs/pbdl-book/physgrad.md

 The change in intermediate spaces is independent of their respective dependencies, at least up to first order.
 Consequently, the change to these spaces can be estimated during backpropagation, before all gradients have been computed.

+Note that even Newton's method with its inverse Hessian didn't fully get this right.
+The key here is that if the Jacobian is invertible, we'll direclty get the correctly scaled direction at a given layer, without "helpers" such as the inverse Hessian.

 **Limitations**